 One of the best things you can do to up the ante on you change management success, is to train and coach your people as part of the process.

 While you might understand why intuitively or from what you have read above, they are some practical reasons why change-related training and coaching are necessary.
-It:
+They:

-1. promotes employee engagement in a very tangible way
+1. promote employee engagement in a very tangible way

-2. increases the rate of change management success
+2. increase the rate of change management success

-3. reduces employee turnover during the change process
+3. reduce employee turnover during the change process

-4. protects revenue and profits by providing stability as you change
+4. protect revenue and profits by providing stability as you change

-5. prepares your employees not only for the change but also to be advocates of the change
+5. prepare your employees not only for the change but also to be advocates of the change

-6. facilitates the implementation of your communication plan
+6. facilitate the implementation of your communication plan

-7. reduces the need for any crisis management skills
+7. reduce the need for any crisis management skills

-8. stabilizes productivity if the training includes how to deal with distractions and roadblocks during the process
+8. stabilize productivity if the training includes how to deal with distractions and roadblocks during the process

 This network should be led by a “coach” who will help employees to work through and solve these problems.